deeplus2021/betswirl-contracts/docs/Bank.md

 function withdraw(address token, uint256 amount) external nonpayable
 ```

-Withdraw funds from the bank to migrate.
-It is also setting the new balance reference, used to manage the bank overflow.
+Withdraw funds from the bank.
+Token has to be paused and no pending bet resolution on games.